guivr/Chameleon/README.md

 # InheritJS Plugin 0.1
-Use this plugin when you need to inherit propertie(s) of another class on CSS by running JS.
+Use this plugin when you need to inherit propertie(s) of another class in CSS by running JS.

+---
 ## Example Usage

 ### HTML